Choosing the right growth mentor for your business is an investment. It is not time or money but it pays off dividends in the long term.

 4. Examine their mentorship framework.

 A great rapport is an important element of mentorship.
 However, practical implementation is essential.
-Inquire about your mentor’s work style and how will the mentorship look like – how often you will meet, how to communicate, how to define and measure success.
+Inquire about your mentor’s work style and how will the mentorship look like — how often you will meet, how to communicate, and how to define and measure success.
 Clarify expectations on both sides.
+Availability and commitment are two important elements whose absence makes it impossible to form a solid mentoring relationship.

 5. Avoid strict definitions of the growth mentor role.